 It's much cheaper and quicker than going along the legal route, and is less stressful too.
 Mediation is usually completed in 3 meetings for children, property and finance issues, and 1 to 2 meetings for children's issues alone.

-Call me, Elaine, on 01245 472783 for an informal talk, or if I'm not available, leave a message and I'll call you back later in the day, or in the evening.
+Call me, Elaine, on 01245 472783, if I'm not available, leave a message and I'll call you back later in the day, or in the evening.
 All conversations are confidential.

 The video below gives information regarding what happens when a child arrangements application is made to a court.